-Amy Sherman is a San Francisco–based writer, recipe developer and editor in chief of the Cheese Professor as well as publisher of the award-winning food blog Cooking with Amy.
-You can find her work in the following magazines -- San Francisco, Marin, Westways, Where, Wine Enthusiast, Via, Gastronomica, Caviar Affair and Avianca (inflight).
-She has written for online food, travel and lifestyle publications including Afar, Architectural Digest, Tasting Table, MarthaStewart, Allrecipes, Food Network, Epicurious, KQED's Bay Area Bites, Fodor's, 7x7, Frommer's and CleanPlates.
+Amy Sherman is a San Francisco–based writer, recipe developer, and editor in chief of the Cheese Professor and the Alcohol Professor as well as publisher of the award-winning food blog Cooking with Amy.
+You can find her work in magazines including San Francisco, Marin, Westways, Where Traveler, Wine Enthusiast, Via, Gastronomica, and Caviar Affair.
+She has written for online food, travel and lifestyle publications including Afar, AllRecipes, Architectural Digest, Tasting Table, MarthaStewart, Allrecipes, Food Network, Epicurious, KQED's Bay Area Bites, Fodor's, 7x7, Frommer's and CleanPlates.

 She develops recipes for clients including Whole Foods, Grocery Outlet, Dannon, Cargill, Keurig, Colman, T-fal, USA Pears, MyWinesDirect and the California Avocado Commission.